emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/2-minting.md

 3. Link the token ID to the newly created token object by inserting them into the `tokens_by_id` field.
 4. Link the token ID to the passed in metadata by inserting them into the `token_metadata_by_id` field.
 5. Add the token ID to the list of tokens that the owner owns by calling the `internal_add_token_to_owner` function.
-6. Calculate the final and net storage to make sure that the user has attached enough Axion to the call in order to cover those costs.
+6. Calculate the final and net storage to make sure that the user has attached enough Fermi to the call in order to cover those costs.

 ### Querying for token information